 What do banks do?

-Put simply, banks provide services for people or organisations who want to borrow, lend and invest money.
-They are often huge, complex organisations that play a part in the lives of people in every corner of the world, with clients ranging from individuals to businesses, and even the governments and central banks of entire countries.
+Put simply, banks provide services for people or organisations who want to borrow, lend, and invest money.
+They are often huge, complex organisations that play a part in people’s lives in every corner of the world, with clients ranging from individuals to businesses, and even the governments and central banks of entire countries.

 Explore